taranasus/pls/README.md

 # Please CLI

 Please is a CLI tool that translates natural language into shell commands.
+This is a copy and enhanced version of that tool that better suits my needs.
+This is a very wild high risk version that does not wait for validation of the command you've requested, it will just run it.
+Use with care

 Installation:
 - clone this repo